 7.1.2 As plotted on the Tree Protection Plan at Appendix 2, with the implementation (in a timely manner) of the tree protection measures specified in this report there should be no CEZ 1 (RPA) impact on the retention trees.

-7.1.3 There would be no CEZ 2, CEZ 3 or CEZ 4 issues with this application.
+7.1.3 There would be no CEZ 2 or CEZ 3 CEZ 4 issues with this application.